GFDRR/rdl-standard/README.md

 ## How to contribute

-The [Contributors guide](CONTRIBUTING.md) provides a basic introduction about how to contribute to this project and the development of the Risk Data Library Standard
+The [Contributors guide](CONTRIBUTING.md) covers the different ways in which you can contribute to this project to support the development and adoption of the Risk Data Library Standard.

+## Project governance

-Read [the project governance documentation](GOVERNANCE.md) for more detail.
+Read [the project governance documentation](GOVERNANCE.md) for more detail about our approach to making decisions and agreeing changes to the standard.

 ## Licence